THE WEEK

 With attention and sarees

-And once, with his worries,
+- And once, with his own worries -

-Into revealing the secret so rife
+Into revealing Thimmu's secret so rife.

-To be honest, she told all she knew
+To be honest, she told all she knew.

 And that was all too